thedynamiclinker/sudocode/lost+found/3/3 - Church's Descendants.md

 1: Damn, Church.

 0: Ok but I was unfair to Church earlier.
-When Kleene said "I have to give the credit to Church, I can't take it myself," he wasn't talking about all the programming, he was talking about Church's thesis.
+When Kleene said "I have to give the credit to Church, I can't take it myself," he wasn't talking about all the programming, he was talking about Church's Thesis.

+1: Which Church's Thesis?

+0: The one we didn't talk about yet.

+1: Not the PhD one?

+0: Not the PhD one.

-1: What's Church's thesis.
+1: What's the other Church's Thesis?

 0: "That's everything."

 1: What's everything?

-0: Church's thesis is "Hey Kleene, I think maybe we got everything?"
+0: Church's Thesis is "Hey Kleene, I think maybe we got everything?"

 1: _What's everything?_

 0: All the computable functions.
 Or effectively calculable as they called them back then.

-1: That's Church's thesis.
+1: That's Church's Thesis?
 "We're done."

 0: That's it.